Senior Research and Data Analyst | Wellington

-We are keen to hear from you if you have:
+We are keen to hear from you if you have (several of the following):

-- The ability to quickly establish and build strong working relationships and to develop trust and credibility with senior managers, staff and key internal and external stakeholders
+- A customer-focused approach, with the ability to quickly establish and build strong working relationships and to develop trust and credibility with senior managers, staff and key internal and external stakeholders

 - A proactive, can-do attitude with a high level of initiative, sound judgement and discretion